KalifByrd/Networks-Technical-Report/README.md

 ## **1\.
 Integration of Artificial Intelligence in Network Security**

-Artificial Intelligence (AI) algorithms have developed the capability to search for cyber threats such as zero-day attacks swiftly.
+Artificial Intelligence (AI) algorithms, have developed the capability to search for cyber threats such as zero-day attacks swiftly.
 The success of AI has been determined by evaluating its ability to counter legal cyber plans.
 Today, AI successfully finds a pragmatic application in cybersecurity as it uses an array of precious information to remit the best solution in an ever-changing cyber threat environment.

 ### **Key Applications of AI:**